Harris, Outer Hebrides: Etymology

 The Vikings arrived in the British Isles from the late 700s, and in the Northern Isles and Western Isles of Scotland they named places as part of their conquest.
-Documents from several centuries ago show the Isle of Harris being referred to as Haray or Harray, Here or Herre, Herrie, and the plural Harreis; as well as possibly related place names such as Harris on the isle of Rum; Herries in Dumfries; Harray on Orkney; and Harrastadhir (Harrastaðir) in Iceland.
+Documents from several centuries ago show the Isle of Harris being referred to as Haray or Harray, Here or Herre, Herrie, and the plural Harreis; as well as possibly related place names such as Harris on the isle of Rùm; Herries in Dumfries; Harray on Orkney; and Harrastadhir (Harrastaðir) in Iceland.
 The place-name Harris has been suggested to be based on Old Norse hærri, meaning 'higher', a reference to the high hills, especially in comparison with the much flatter Lewis lying to the north.

 The name of this island in Gaelic is "Na h-Earradh".
 The isles of the Hebrides once had Gaelic names, however the Norsemen renamed them.

 The Gaelic name "Na Hearadh" was also an earlier term for the Rinns of Islay.

 Most of the place names on Harris are Gaelicized Old Norse.

 Harris is most likely to be the island referred to as Adru (meaning 'thick, stout or bulky') on Ptolemy's map of the British Isles.

 Gaelic

 As of 2011, there were 1,212 Gaelic speakers in Harris, corresponding to roughly 60% of the population.
+The Gaelic dialect spoken is a Southern Hebridean dialect related to that of Uist, though it also shares certain similarities with Lewis.